civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 # Ruby Drill: Exploring Scope

 ## Summary
-When we write our applications, we create objects: strings, arrays, hashes, custom objects, etc.  After creating an object, we often we want to use it later in our program.
+When we write our applications, we create objects: strings, arrays, hashes, custom objects, etc.  After creating an object, we often want to use it later in our program.
 So, we define a variable and assign our object to the variable.

 We have different options when defining variables: global variables, constants, local variables, instance variables, and class variables.
 Each of these options will affect when and how we're able to access a variable.